Municipality of Strathfield: Culture

 The population of Strathfield is made up of a number of ethnic groups, and about 48% of the population born overseas.
 As a result, there are a number of services for newly arrived immigrants and overseas students who live in the area.
 Two such organisations are the Russian Ethnic Community Council of NSW Inc (RECNSW), and the Sydney Tamil Resource Centre Inc (STRC).
 RECNSW provides access to information and referral to mainstream services to recent immigrants of Russian and Russian speaking background and disseminates information to remote and offshore areas on a number of issues.
 STRC provides resources to Tamil immigrants.
-A number of the commercial centres in the Municipality of Strathfield feature concentrations of restaurants and shops with ethnically distinct character, such as the concentration of Korean restaurants and shops in the Strathfield town centre, and Chinese and Vietnamese restaurants and shops in the Homebush West (Flemington) village centre.
+A number of the commercial centres in the Municipality of Strathfield feature concentrations of restaurants and shops with ethnically distinct character, such as the concentration of Korean restaurants and shops in the Strathfield town centre, and Chinese and Vietnamese restaurants and shops in the Flemington village centre.
 The Homebush village centre features cafes and restaurants serving a variety of cuisines (such as Chinese, Korean, Indian, Greek and Lebanese).

 Strathfield also has a number of community centres, including a Rotary club, Latvian theatre, Lantern Club, and libraries.
 The local Rotary club provides support to the community and has a number of projects in the area, as well as a Musical Society (part of Rotary?), which normally produces two shows a year in the Latvian Theatre in Strathfield.
 Their main social activity is rehearsing twice weekly and they present seven performances of their musical production over two weekends.
 Strathfield Lantern Club Voluntary is located in Strathfield and provides fundraising organisation for raising funds specifically for the Royal Institute for Deaf and Blind Children in North Rocks.

 The lyrics of the song by Radio Birdman, Murder City Nights refers to Woodward Road, Strathfield: